Green lake state park

 The park itself also has its own captivating history.
 It was made amid the Great Depression as part of the New Deal, its sandy shoreline and park structures worked by the hands of veterans of the Spanish-American war.
 The construction camps were reopened in 1944 to host transient workers from Newfoundland amid World War II.
 In 1945, Green Lakes was transformed into a P.O.W. camp for German captives — every one of whom were repatriated when the camp closed in 1946 and the park swung over to the public’s enjoyment once more.

-Few of the attractions you will find in this places are as follows:
+A few of the attractions you will find in these places are as follows:

 - Old Erie Canal State Historic Park

 - Clark Reservation State Park ,